 Linux HA clustering software

-Recent versions of both RHEL and SLES include integrated HA support that is enabled specifically for GCP.
-To check if your Linux version includes GCP-enabled HA support, look for "GCP-HA" in the table in Operating system support for SAP NetWeaver on GCP.
+Recent versions of both RHEL and SLES include integrated HA support that is enabled specifically for Google Cloud.
+To check if your Linux version includes Google Cloud-enabled HA support, look for "GCP-HA" in the table in Operating system support for SAP NetWeaver on Google Cloud.

 Windows HA clustering software

 On Windows Server you use Windows Server Failover Clustering (WSFC) to create the HA cluster, as described in Running Windows Server Failover Clustering.

 On Google Cloud, the routing of incoming traffic to the active node in a WSFC cluster is managed by Cloud Load Balancing, which does not require an alias IP or static route VIP implementation.

 Cloud Load Balancing uses health checks to determine the active node.